jelmore1674/build-changelog/README.md

   description: The section to put the dependabot changes in.
 Can be either `security` or `changed`.
   default: "security"
   required: false

+comment_on_pr:
+  description: |
+    The bot will leave a comment with a preview of the changes, if the enforce action fails it will tag the user and let them know the action failed
+  default: "false"
+  required: false

+show_author_full_name:
+  description: Show the authors name instead of the authors username.
+  default: "false"
+  required: false

+name_override:
+  description: |
+    If you have a naming that you want to use that is not the github username, then you can override the github username.
+Must use a `key=value` pair comma separated.
+  required: false
 ```